 “I always see us as goddesses,” continues the petite Tal, whose soft-spokenness belies her self-confidence and steely determination.
 “I think [women] should rule the world.
 We become mothers.
 And if we, as women, take seriously the responsibility of raising responsible human beings, this world would be a much better place.
 And by encouraging and empowering women to find themselves and teach them all these things, in 100 years we’ll have a much better place to live.
 People all over the world have been so moved by the stories of our Inspired By Women™ nominees.
 I think I’m most proud of the countless lives we have been able to touch through the initiative—and hopefully not only to inspire, but also empower other women to make their own dreams a reality.”

-photogRaphY CouRtesY of MoRoCCanoil
+Photography by: photogRaphY CouRtesY of MoRoCCanoil